moscuet/Full-Stack-Open/part2/phonebook/README.md

+to run app with local server data we need to run server as well using separate port with separate bash in root directory: npm run server

 To run app from local server:
 A.
 01. Create a file named db.json in the root directory of the project and save data object there: { "persons":[...]}